History & Funding

 In 2004, Kent joined and the following year the Visitor Center moved to a more visible location on Interurban Avenue in Tukwila.
-Kent contributes financially annually to Seattle Southside through a portion of lodging tax funds.
+Kent contributed a portion of their lodging tax funds to Seattle Southside.

 Des Moines came on board in 2006 as the fourth destination city.
 Des Moines contributes 100% of their lodging tax funds to SSVS.

 The Lodging Tax Advisory Committee in each city governs the spending by making recommendations to the city councils regarding its use.
 This body was formed to implement legislation passed by the State Legislature in 1997, which directs that 1 percent of city taxes collected on lodging be used to promote tourism.
 The committee is comprised of an elected government official, half hoteliers and half other tourism venues, which gives the local business community a greater voice.